 All these dive watches by Panerai are hand-wound but were soon added with a modern touch in the series.
 The Panerai Luminor GMT is a much modern-looking watch with an automatic movement.
 However, it still maintains the original design approach taken from its 1950 ancestor.

 It’s notable that in the year 2005, the company was finally able to start producing its own movement.
 The P2002 movement allowed for an eight-day power reserve.
 This was basically to give tribute to the original movement.

 Today, the name of Panerai is globally popular for creating luxury sports watches.
-The history of each model produced and the controversy all make Panerai watches highly popular timepieces.
+The controversy and history of each model produced all make Panerai watches highly popular timepieces.
 Owning a Panerai is certainly an incredible privilege and pleasure.